mcoughlin/kped-website/content/home/accomplishments.md

 # Accomplishments widget.
 widget = "accomplishments"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 50  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 50  # Order that this section will appear.

+title = "In The Press"
-title = "Publications using KPED" subtitle = ""
+subtitle = ""

 # Date format